DayanneAraujo/mars-rover/README.md

 *Input 1: Landing co-ordinates for the named Rover.
 The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover's orientation.*

-*Input 2: Navigation instructions for the named rover. i.e a string containing ('L', 'R', 'M').*
+*Input 2: Navigation instructions for the named rover. i.e a string containing ('L', 'R', 'M').*"

 ## Some edge cases
 * It is not possible to land outside of plateau;
 * It is not possible to land on a busy grid position;
-* It is not possible to move outside of plateau (you can update the plateau);
+* It is not possible to move outside of plateau;
-* It is not possible move to a busy grid position, it will reset the initial position.
+* It is not possible move to a busy grid position, it will reset to the initial position.
+* It is not possible to use plateau on negatives positions (0 > x or y )
+* Once plateau is defined, it is not possible to overwrite it.

 ## Usage
 * Python 2.7.2 is required, so please install [here](https://www.python.org/downloads/).